yiheng-wang-nv/hil-serl/docs/unitree_sdk2_direct.md

 # Small non-zero commands move the arms and hands via the official SDK2 stack.
 env.close()  # automatically returns to the zero joint configuration before releasing control

+# If you only need the immediate robot state without issuing a new command:
+state = env.observe()
 ```

 ### Joint ordering